LiamFallon213/DnD/World Building/Groups/The Legendary Heros.md

 A year after the end of the [[Dragon War]], [[Julius Franklin]] betrayed the group and imprisoned every member.

 As punishment for this, the gods removed his immortality, however he remained able to remember alternate timelines.

+10 years after the war, the party broke